wimpomp/parfor/README.md

 of objects that cannot be used.
 They can be used however, for the iterator argument when using parfor, but its iterations need to be dillable.
 You might be able to make objects dillable anyhow using `dill.register` or with `__reduce__`, `__getstate__`, etc.

-On OSX the buffer bar does not work due to limitations of the OS.

 ## Arguments
 ### Required: